google/acme/README.md

 1. You need to have a user account, registered with the CA. This is represented by an RSA private key.

-  The easiest is to let `acme` tool generate it for you:
+  If you already have a key, you can just run:

         acme reg mailto:email@example.com

-  If you already have a key or want to generate one manually:
+  If you want to generate a key manually:

-        mkdir -p ~/config/acme
+        mkdir -p ~/.config/acme
-        openssl genrsa -out ~/config/acme/account.pem 2048
+        openssl genrsa -out ~/.config/acme/account.key 4096
         acme reg mailto:email@example.com

-  The latter version assumes that default `acme` config dir is `~/config/acme`.
+  The latter version assumes that default `acme` config dir is `~/.config/acme`.
   Yours may vary.
 Check with `acme help reg`.

   The "mailto:email@example.com" in the example above is a contact argument.